 - Provide the reusability of code with modularity

 - Increase the productivity of the developer.

-- It adopts lazy evaluation which avoids repeated evaluation because the value is evaluated and stored only when it is needed.
+- It adopts lazy evaluation, which avoids repeated evaluation because the value is evaluated and stored only when needed.

 - It has a complex definition.

 - Decrease the readability of code.

 - The recursion needs more memory and hence, can slow down the performance of the function.

 In functional programming, we try to merge everything in pure mathematical functions style.
 This programming paradigm makes it easier for testers to test and debug programs.
 Also, it helps you write clean and maintainable code and achieve parallel processing.
 We hope you have gained enough clarity on functional programming after reading this article.
 You can share your queries regarding this topic in the comments section below.

 People are also reading: